Monday to Friday: 8.30am - 5.00pm

 How to set up a new Club

-If you find that after Sports Day and Societies Day that your interest isn’t catered for then why not set up your own club!
+If you find that after Sports Day that your interest isn’t catered for then why not set up your own club!
 To ensure a successful club, a focus on both efficient organisation and the importance of fun and enjoyment is necessary.
 Contact the sports office for more details.

 College: Cork Institute of Technology